gitpan/Ogre-BetaGUI/README.txt

 The BetaGUI library is meant to be used with OGRE applications and depends on Ogre to render Overlays and do material management.
-In order to use this module, you'll need to install my Perl Ogre module first.
+In order to use this module, you'll need to install the Ogre Perl module first.

 Optional: